ItaiAxelrad/open-spec/README.md

 # CAD Standards

-A documentation site for CAD standards.
+An open source documentation site for construction specifications, CAD standards, and design checklists.